 Keweenaw Adventure Company’s Mission & History:

-MISSION: To be the hub for human-powered recreation in Keweenaw County by providing essential goods and services that connect people with awe and respect to the Keweenaw Peninsula – ultimately contributing to the region’s well-being through education, stewardship, conservation and sustainable tourism.
+MISSION: To be the hub for human-powered recreation in Keweenaw County by providing essential goods and services that connect people with awe and respect to the Keweenaw Peninsula – ultimately contributing to the region’s well-being through education, stewardship, conservation and responsible tourism.

 Established in 1994, Keweenaw Adventure Company (KAC) specializes in Lake Superior sea kayak adventures and mountain biking on Copper Harbor’s internationally recognized trail system.
 We offer a variety of guided day trips for both activities, as well as multi-day kayak tours on Isle Royale National Park and along the Keweenaw Water Trail.
 KAC has a small retail shop where we host a supply of essential bike parts and kayak accessories, bicycle, canoe, sit-on-top kayak, SUP rentals, bicycle service (mechanics), eco-interpretive hikes and a shuttle service.
 More than just a retail shop, we have also built our reputation as advocates, trail builders, community organizers and folks who like to have a good time – and also folks that like to promote trail safety and etiquette, too!

 The KAC Story and Vision: